Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Quantum non-Markovianity and state transformations

 We now consider a transformation to more general cases.
-Consider an initial state $\rho_{ABC}$ is transformed to $\sigma_{ABC}$ by utilizing free operations and quantum communication from $B$ to $A$ and $C$.
-Then, the cost of quantum communication is given by the following theorem. \begin{theorem} If a state $\rho_{ABC}$ is transformed to a final state $\sigma_{ABC}$ by exploiting free operations and a quantum communications from $B$ to $A$ and $C$, then the necessary amount of quantum communication $Q_c$ required for the transformation satisfies
+Consider an initial state $\rho_{ABC}$ is transformed to $\sigma_{ABC}$ by utilizing free operations and quantum communication from Bob to Alice and Charlie.
+Then, the cost of quantum communication is given by the following theorem. \begin{lemma} If a state $\rho_{ABC}$ is transformed to a final state $\sigma_{ABC}$, with $N_{\mathrm{sq}}(A;C|B)_\sigma {\ge} N_{\mathrm{sq}}(A;C|B)_\rho$, by exploiting free operations and quantum communications from Bob to Alice and Charlie, then the necessary amount of quantum communication $Q_c$ required for the transformation satisfies